Your cart is empty.

 Young led an extensive soil-mapping study of every Jordan Estate vineyard block, which was completed in 2009.
 “It’s so great to work with a winemaker that has such history with the land and such passion for his work,” Young says.
 “The only tool Rob didn’t have available was a window to the soil, and I wanted to provide it using the latest advancements in soil research.”
 Rows are now microfarmed according to soil type, texture and water-holding capacity, which in many cases means Young now changes irrigation, cover crops, thinning and other farming practices within a single row and many times within a single acre.
 He also uses Global Positioning System technology to further divide the Jordan vineyard blocks, which allows him and the vineyard crew to effectively target each vine’s needs.

 Precision farming is closely linked to the sustainability philosophy Young follows.
 He rebuilt our hillside irrigation systems beginning in 2009 to decrease water and electricity use while strategically targeting specific vines with water only when necessary.
 From diversity of cover crops and beneficial insects to composting and recycling, sustainable practices span all aspects of Young’s viticulture responsibilities.
 Young also manages several green business certifications.

-Named the 2011 “Outstanding Young Person in Agri-Business” by the Sonoma County Harvest Fair, Young is active with the Sonoma County Farm Bureau, Sonoma-Marin Young Farmers and Ranchers, Sonoma County Vineyard Technical Group, and is a board member of the Sonoma County Winegrape Commission and the Analy High School agriculture department in Sebastopol.
+Named the 2011 “Outstanding Young Person in Agri-Business” by the Sonoma County Harvest Fair, Young is a board member of the Sonoma County Winegrape Commission and the Santa Rosa Junior College Viticulture Advisory Committee.
 Other memberships include the American Society of Enology and Viticulture and California Certified Organic Farmers.
 He and his wife spend their free time showing cutting horses.
 He also shares his father’s love of restoring vintage cars, especially Woodies.